Germany honors soldiers who fought in Afghanistan mission | DW | 13.10.2021

 More than 150,000 Bundeswehr soldiers served in Germany's Afghanistan mission, 59 of them were killed in battle

-German leaders including outgoing Chancellor Angela Merkel, Federal President Frank-Walter Steinmeier and Defense Minister Annegret Kramp-Karrenbauer on Wednesday gathered in the capital Berlin to officially mark the end of Germany's nearly 20-year Afghanistan mission and honor the sacrifices made by the men and women of the Bundeswehr.
+German leaders, including outgoing Chancellor Angela Merkel, President Frank-Walter Steinmeier and Defense Minister Annegret Kramp-Karrenbauer on Wednesday gathered in the capital, Berlin, to officially mark the end of Germany's nearly 20-year Afghanistan mission and honor the sacrifices made by the men and women of the Bundeswehr.

-The traditional military ceremony began with a wreath-laying at the Bundeswehr Memorial for the army's war dead, which the Defense Ministry said took place "in quiet contemplation.
-The Afghanistan mission," it said, "shaped the Bundeswehr — 59 comrades lost their lives."
+The traditional military ceremony began with a wreath-laying at the Bundeswehr Memorial for the army's war dead, which the Defense Ministry said took place "in quiet contemplation: The Afghanistan mission shaped the Bundeswehr — 59 comrades lost their lives."

-In addressing troops — some 150,000 of whom served in Afghanistan — Steinmeier spoke of the sacrifices made by the country's armed forces, of "hope and disillusionment" and the very different things that Afghanistan means to society at large and those who served in the armed forces there.
+In addressing troops — some 150,000 of whom served in Afghanistan — Steinmeier spoke of the sacrifices made by the armed forces, of "hope and disillusionment," and the very different things that Afghanistan means to Germany society at large and to those who served in the armed forces there.

 Moreover, Steinmeier praised the Bundewehr's success and spoke of the importance of acknowledging the physical, psychological and emotional wounds suffered by soldiers and the importance of speaking openly about those sacrifices.